jmarrietar/BunnyTest/README.md

 <br>

 ##Feedback on test:
-I code this mostly on nights but I feel this test was very fun and kind of challenge because i needed to pick up pieces of information i didn't remembered very well (POST, CURL , Algorithm Complexity ) and put it all together to get something kind of working in a short period of time.
+I code this mostly on nights but I felt this test was very fun and kind of challenge because i needed to pick up pieces of information i didn't remembered very well (POST, CURL , Algorithm Complexity ) and put it all together to get something kind of working in a short period of time.

 ##Resources